-From a simple omega equation analysis, a straight jet entrance region will tend to have vertical motion below: rising on the right side and sinking on the left side (viewed looking downwind).
+From a simple omega equation analysis (e.g. Carlson 1991, Sect.
+14.1) a straight jet entrance region will tend to have vertical motion below: rising on the right side and sinking on the left side (viewed looking downwind).
 Near the tropopause, that vertical motion requires divergence on the right entrance and convergence on the left entrance regions.
-The quasi-geostrophic divergence term, $f \partial \omega / \partial p$ will be positive on the left entrance and negative on the right entrance; both ERA-40 and CAM3 have that pattern over east Asia and adjacent Pacific.
-Over North America, this pattern is prominent for CAM3 (fig. 4h) but it is less obvious for ERA-40 (fig. 4g).
-The north Atlantic jet stream is much stronger in CAM3 so much of the pattern associated with acceleration of the subtropical jet in that region reappears in the bias (Figs. 4 i).
+The quasi-geostrophic divergence term, $f \partial \omega / \partial p$ will be positive on the left entrance and negative on the right entrance; both ERA-40 and CAM3 have that pattern over East Asia and adjacent Pacific.
+Over North America, this pattern is prominent for CAM3 (Fig. 4h) but it is less obvious for ERA-40 (Fig. 4g).
+The north Atlantic jet stream is much stronger in CAM3 so much of the pattern associated with acceleration of the subtropical jet in that region reappears in the bias (Fig. 4i).
 On the downstream end of the NAST the negative divergence term over Europe in CAM3 is again 10 degrees or more south of its location in ERA-40 data, consistent with the jet stream and horizontal advection biases.
 The north Pacific jet stream has much less bias, but the quasi-geostrophic divergence term again has a bias similar to the CAM3 pattern (but smaller amplitude) in the western north Pacific, but not further downstream.